 1. Call 911

-If you are able to, get your phone and call 911 immediately.
-In most cases, witnesses will make the call soon after the accident happens, but you might be in a situation where you're in some remote location, or you're out late at night with no witnesses.
+If you can, get your phone and call 911 immediately.
+In most cases, witnesses will make the call soon after the accident happens, but you might be in a situation where you're in some remote location or you're out late at night with no witnesses.
 So, make sure it's the first thing you do right after a collision, crash, or fall.

 2. Tell Your Doctor Everything

 Doctors will sometimes ask conscious patients about what they feel.
 If you can do so, make sure you tell them as they ask to get all the details right.
-Remember, your medical record will be evidence of all the injuries and losses you incur due to the accident, so you need to make sure you get it as detailed and complete as possible when possible.
+Remember, your medical record will be evidence of all the injuries and losses you incur from the accident, so you need to ensure you get it as detailed and complete as possible when possible.

 3. Don't Accept Immediate Insurance Offers

 Insurance companies are still businesses.
 It would be more beneficial to them if they paid you less compensation.
 So, don't agree to something as crucial as your compensation claim while you're in pain, panicked, or stressed.
 All these factors might lead you to agree to unfair offers or admit fault in the accident.

 Instead, have someone else—a family member and a California Personal Injury Lawyer—talk to the insurance company.

 A Personal Injury Lawyer in California could do all the negotiations, investigations, and case-building on your behalf.
 Unfortunately, many victims of catastrophic accidents cannot do regular tasks for a time, so having someone who knows their way around California personal injury laws is the best way to ensure you get the maximum compensation equivalent to the losses you incur.